Skip to main content

 • Technology firms use chlorine in the production of a diverse array of goods, including microprocessors for smartphones and computers, pc boards, lasers, fiber optic cables, hybrid car batteries, satellite guidance systems, etc.

-Chlorine Safety
+Chlorine Gas Safety

 Well-known to be potentially hazardous to health, chlorine was one of the first poison gases used as a weapon during World War I.